alttch/yedb-py/README.md

 Partial/server backup:

 Use "dump\_keys" / "load\_keys" methods.
-If dump is created with CLI (requires "msgpack" Python module for dump), it has the format:
+If dump is created with CLI (requires "msgpack" Python module for that), it has the format:

     KEY_LEN(32-bit little-endian) + KEY